ipld/go-ipld-prime/doc/schema.md

 to make an object containing a CID linking to a Schema.

-This may be useful -- in particular, it certainly solves any issue of chosing unique version strings in using explicit versioning! -- but it is also useless, by definion, to *migration*.
+This may be useful -- in particular, it certainly solves any issue of chosing unique version strings in using explicit versioning! -- but it is also worth noting that is is not a solution to *migration*: while having a specific schema explicitly linked is certainly one way to address the need to "understand what data we have", remember that the definition of migration has a second half: "having a process to map data into the format we want".

-Migration means wanting to treat old data as new data matching a new schema.
-Knowing which other schema is stated to match the data can be a useful input to deciding how to treat that data, but -- unless you're okay using that *exact* schema, and it's what your application logic is already built against -- that knowledge doesn't fully specify what to do to turn that data into what you want.
+Unless it just so *happens* that this exact schema is the one you want, and have already build your application logic against, etc... an explicitly linked schema doesn't necessarily provide more value in terms of migration than any of the other forms of versioning; it's essentially the same as using explicit labels.

 ### Actually Migrating!